 The phone has been at the heart of business communications since its invention.
 But as technology evolves, so do the ways we work.
-Tools like Microsoft Teams combine communication and enterprise collaboration applications for seamless operations.
+Tools like Microsoft Teams (Teams) combine communication and enterprise collaboration applications for seamless operations.
 It’s no wonder that the adoption of Teams has skyrocketed in recent years.

-Why Should I Migrate to Microsoft Teams?
+Why Should I Migrate to Teams?

-MS Teams allows companies to move their entire UCaaS strategy to one location, giving them a single-pane-of-glass environment.
+Teams allows companies to move their entire UCaaS strategy to one location, giving them a single-pane-of-glass environment.

-It’s no secret why companies are using MS Teams—the tool screams “collaboration!”
+It’s no secret why companies are using Teams—the tool screams “collaboration!”
 Hybrid and distributed workforces have become the new norm, and a central location where all team members can collaborate only helps companies’ bottom lines.
 In remote environments, real-time tools support collaboration across multiple groups.
-MS Teams makes it easy to set up different collaboration channels.
+Teams makes it easy to set up different collaboration channels.

 The phone, though, is still vital to business.
-MS Teams recognized this and has expanded into calling.
-Once it rolled out voice capabilities, MS Teams became a viable solution for PSTN calling, allowing users to make and receive PSTN calls on their MS Teams platform.
+Teams recognized this and has expanded into calling.
+Once it rolled out voice capabilities, Teams became a viable solution for PSTN calling, allowing users to make and receive PSTN calls on their Teams platform.
 To ensure quality telecom services, Microsoft partners with leading communication service providers.

 The bottom line?
 Modernizing your communication infrastructure just makes sense.

-How Do I Move to Microsoft Teams?
+How Do I Move to Teams?

-Like any decision, migrating from an on-premises PBX to MS Teams requires a bit of forethought.
+Like any decision, migrating from an on-premises PBX to Teams requires a bit of forethought.
 Below are steps that can ensure a streamlined and successful migration.

 Develop a Migration Plan